hfp/libxs/README.md

 ```

 ## Installation
-Installing LIBXS makes the most sense if the [JIT backend](#jit-backend) (enabled by default) and the static SSE (default is "arch-native" rather than SSE=1, or AVX=1|2|3!) code path have been enabled, because an only statically specialized library is more application-specific as well as system-specific.
-Statically specialized functions cannot be retargeted to a different instruction set extension.
-However, in particular the Intel SSE code path receives special treatment when the JIT backend is not disabled: SSE-code is only registered for dispatch if the CPUID is not showing support for any kind of Intel AVX.
-This way a reasonable compromise is possible when deploying into an unknown or heterogeneous system environment.
+Installing LIBXS makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels.
+Remember, the library builds with an "arch-native" code path if not specified otherwise (SSE=1, or AVX=1|2|3)!
+If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags are not supporting a more specific instruction set extension (code path).
+However the JIT backend does not support or generate SSE code.
+Please note that SSE=1 actually selects an SSE 4.2 code path in order to accelerate code dispatch using CRC32 instructions.

 There are two main mechanisms to install LIBXS (both mechanisms can be combined): (1) building the library in an out-of-tree fashion, and (2) installing into a certain location.
 Building in an out-of-tree fashion looks like: